dsypien/Tasks/README.md

 # Tasks [![Build Status](https://travis-ci.org/dsypien/Tasks.svg?branch=master)](https://travis-ci.org/dsypien/Tasks)
-Tasks is a simple kanban web app that helps you keep track of your projects.
+Tasks is a simple kanban web app written in angular.js, that helps you keep track of your projects.
+It is purely front-end and utilizes the browsers local storages.
+As a user works on adding or updating their projects and tasks, all their data is saved automatically in local storage.
+I wrote it because I wanted a really simple and barebones kan ban app for projects that I'd be tackling solo.

 Dependencies
 ------------